tarynJade/tb-frontend-project/README.md

 First install dependencies:  ``npm install``

 To serve the frontend with data from the backend run ``node server.js`` from the root of the project.
-Data can be view via the api endpoints
+Data can be viewed via the api endpoints

 To run the frontend Vue UI navigate to the application ``cd application`` and run ``npm run serve``.
 Here you can navigate through the website and perform CRUD operations.